 - Improved and extended Enhanced Vessel Data (EVD) - Additional EVD partner added and more data fields added to the new service.

 - A single endpoint for all API services: Going forward a single GraphQL endpoint will be used to deliver all core Maritime API services.

 - Better performance: Quicker and more stable than the V1 API.

-- Faster product development: The new platform creates a scalable architecture that allows for quicker integration of new product features.
+- Faster technology development: The new platform creates a scalable architecture that allows for quicker integration of new features.

-When will Vessels API V2 GraphQL be available?
+When will the Spire Maritime 2.0 API be available?

-Spire released the Spire Maritime 2.0 (formerly known as the Vessels 2.0 API) for Beta testing in July 2021 and for initial release to clients in August 2021.
-As with all IT development projects, this is subject to the passing of rigorous testing and no unseen technical difficulties, but as of May 2021 initial internal testing has started.
+Spire released the Spire Maritime 2.0 (formerly known as the Vessels 2.0 API) for Beta testing on August 6, 2021.
+The GA release is anticipated to be mid October 2021.
+As with all IT development projects, this is subject to the passing of rigorous testing and no unseen technical difficulties.

-How long will Vessels API V1 remain available?
+How long will Vessels 1.0 API remain available?

-Spire will not disable Vessels API V1 until all clients have been migrated.
-We hope to achieve migration of all users by the end of 2021 and will be providing documentation, sample programs, training and support to help make the transition as easy as possible.
+Spire will not disable Vessels API V1.0 until all clients have been migrated.
+We hope to achieve migration of all users by the end of 2021 and will be providing documentation, sample programs, training, and support to help make the transition as easy as possible.

-Spire customers have contracts granting access to different data sets and different products.
-Anyone whose contract lists Vessels API will automatically have access to Vessels API V2 GraphQL.
+Spire customers have contracts granting access to different data sets and different solutions.
+Anyone whose contract lists Vessels V1 API will automatically have access to Spire Maritime 2.0 API.